 This post may contain paid links.
 For more information, please see our disclosure policy.

 As far as I’m concerned, all of the college basketball games in March are kinda-like the Super Bowl, part 2.
 The games dominate the sports news for the month and a national champion is crowned at the end.
 But more importantly, March Madness is a great excuse to bring out all of the snacks and appetizers that normally appear during Super Bowl season.

 Sure, maybe the tournament games don’t have as much hype as the NFL playoffs, but that’s no reason to skimp out on the snack food.
 If anything, that’s a reason to make even better appetizers.
 Like these Mozzarella-Stuffed Italian Breadsticks.
 Holy cow, these breadsticks were amazing!
 Easy to make, even easier to eat, and really flippin’ delicious.
 In my book, that’s pretty much the definition of the perfect snack food for the big game…be it the Super Bowl or college b-ball!

 I’ve had breadsticks on my mind for quite a while now.
 Then I stumbled across a recipe for breadsticks stuffed with cheese.
 Wait, what?
 Breadsticks stuffed with cheese?
 Yes, please!

 I knew I had to make these…and soon!
 I opted for mozzarella since it melts so well, but any good “melty cheese” would also work here.
-I’m thinking the next attempt might use Jalapeno Monterey Jack cheese inside and Southwest seasonings on top.
+I’m thinking the next attempt might use cheddar cheese or Pepper Jack cheese inside and Southwest spices on top.
 Use your imagination here…there are so many fun twists to this recipe!